All Episodes

 The fighting exactly of this volatile, toxic love story between

 Mark and Don is fucking great good.
-I loved that

-as is, but it's almost like the sports stuff gets
+As is, but it's almost like the sports stuff gets

 in the way of like the truly great stuff in